Another Blood Stained Man accuses Circumcision Choice of putting words in his mouth

 A 2007 study led by Morris Sorrells measured response to fine touch and found that several areas "on the uncircumcised penis that are routinely removed at circumcision were more sensitive than the most sensitive location on the circumcised penis."
 However there were several problems with the study.
 The researchers admitted that the study suffered from self-selection bias and demographic differences.
 The uncircumcised men were younger than the circumcised men and were from different ethnic backgrounds.

 Although Sorrells measured sensitivity to fine touch, sexual activity and sexual gratification involve other types of penile sensitivity.
-Common sexual activities involve inserting the penis inside a partner’s vagina, mouth, or anus.
-Most or all of the shaft is enveloped within the partner’s body and stimulated via frictional contact and warmth.
-Manual stimulation (masturbation) also involves frictional contact.
-In other words, Sorrells measured neither the types of penile sensitivity that occur during sexual activity nor the effect on sexual satisfaction or pleasure.
+Common sexual activities include vaginal intercourse, fellatio, anal sex, and masturbation.
+As a man inserts his penis inside his partner's vagina or anus, most or all of the shaft is enveloped within the partner’s body.
+As he moves his penis in and out, the man feels sexual stimulation from the frictional contact and the warmth of his partner's body.
+Fellatio is similar, with the partner usually controlling the oenetration and contact.
+Manual stimulation (masturbation) also involves frictional contact, moving the hand along the penile shaft.
+In other words, Sorrells measured neither the types of penile sensitivity that typically occur during sexual activity nor the effect on sexual satisfaction or pleasure.

 The researchers who designed the study and analyzed the results hold prominent positions in the anti-circumcision movement.
 Marilyn Milos is the founder of NOCIRC; Mark Reiss is the vice president of Doctors Opposing Circumcision; and Robert Van Howe is the author of many papers critical of circumcision.
 The study itself was funded by NOCIRC.
 Sorrells admitted that he conceived the study because "we kinda set out to change" - what they perceived as a pro-circumcision culture.
 The researchers hoped to give people "reasons to leave their sons intact or uncircumcised."
 While researcher bias doesn't automatically discredit a study, readers should be particularly skeptical when considering a study in which the data, analysis, and conclusions support the partisan agendas of researchers and sponsors.